v9n/axcoto.com/content/notes/brew-pkg-config.md

 brew install dbus gflags gperftools libssh libtermkey libuv libvterm msgpack net-snmp qt5 shared-mime-info unibilium webp
 ```

 But still failing.
-It seems I'm a horrible broken state.
+It seems I'm in a horrible broken state.

 At this point, I try to cd into `/usr/local/` and realize I don't have a
 `.git` folder here.
 I remeber some change about homebrew the other day.